Chris Short

-Christopher Joseph Short (September 19, 1937 – August 1, 1991), nicknamed "Styles", was an American professional baseball pitcher, who played in Major League Baseball (MLB) for the Philadelphia Phillies (1959–1972), and Milwaukee Brewers (1973).
+Christopher Joseph Short (September 19, 1937 – August 1, 1991), nicknamed "Styles", was an American professional baseball pitcher, who played in Major League Baseball (MLB) for the Philadelphia Phillies (1959–1972) and Milwaukee Brewers (1973).
 He threw left-handed, and batted right-handed.

 Early life

-Short was born in Milford, Delaware on September 19, 1937.
+Short was born in Milford, Delaware, on September 19, 1937.
 He was the son of Issac Short, a Delaware judge who had attended the University of Pennsylvania.
+Short attended Lewes High School for three years, where he played center on the basketball team and pitcher on the baseball team.
+In his 1955 season at Lewes, he finished with a 9–1 record, allowing 23 hits, 6 walks, and striking out 121 batters.
+In 1956, he was the fourth leading scorer in Delaware high school basketball, finishing the season with 374 points.
 He graduated high school from the Bordentown Military Institute.